 PPE and Common Workplace Hazards

-Personal protective equipment is designed to shield a person from harm when working in certain conditions where the likelihood of illness or injury is increased.
+Personal protective equipment is designed to reduce potential hazards when working in certain conditions where the likelihood of illness or injury is increased.

 According to the federal Occupational Safety and Health Administration (OSHA), a risk assessment explores threats from chemicals, temperature extremes (hot or cold), dust, light, radiation, biologics, impact, penetration (e.g., cuts, punctures), and compression; an employer chooses what types of PPE to provide based on this hazard assessment.
 OSHA requires that in some cases, certain types of PPE must meet ANSI (American National Standards Institute) standards.